talkable/talkable-docs/source/android_sdk/integration/event.rst

      TalkableApi.createOrigin(event, new Callback2<Origin, Offer>() {...});

-Please refer to the :ref:`Integrating Events <advanced_features/events>` page to learn more about event-based campaings.
+Please refer to the :ref:`Integrating Events <advanced_features/events>` page to learn more about event-based campaigns.